Today is a great day to start learning about the health benefits of dill.

 Besides having a good night’s sleep and rest, consuming dill can also help with symptoms of anxiety, depression, and stress.

-There have been studies that show dill having antidepressant and analgesic properties.
+There have been studies that show dill has antidepressant and analgesic properties.

-I’ve mentioned earlier that dill can give you soothing and calming effects, but it also can stimulate the secretion of dopamine, endorphin, and serotonin.
+I’ve mentioned earlier that dill can give you calming effects, but it also can stimulate the secretion of dopamine, endorphin, and serotonin.

 These hormones are the causes of our feeling of being happy.